What the government being unable to pay the bills could mean for the U.S. economy

 Even the threat of default has economic ramifications.

 During the 2011 debt limit standoff — where congressional Republicans struggled to reach a deal with the Obama administration – borrowing costs started to climb even though default was ultimately avoided.
-Stock market prices were down nearly 20%, and despite never actually crossing the X-date, Standards & Poors downgraded the U.S. credit rating.
+Stock market prices were down nearly 20%, and despite never actually crossing the X-date, Standard & Poor's downgraded the U.S. credit rating.

 As the Biden administration and House Republicans engage in a high-stakes game of chicken over the current debt limit, the one-month yield on Treasury bonds have surged in recent days.
 Investors have signaled aversion to holding debt maturing around the potential X-date as there's a chance of not getting paid next month.